davidallison12/loan_application_app/README.md

  - Open credit lines will be randomly generated
  - Borrowers can use web or mobile device to apply for loan (Responsive)
  - Must at least include test case for scenario if credit lines >=10 and <=50
+ - Open credit lines based on randomly generated number between 0 and 100

 ---
 ## 🧩 Tech Stack
-**Frontend:**
-- React 18
-- Tailwind CSS
-- Axios
-- React Router
+**Frontend:** React 18, Tailwind CSS, Axios, React Router

-**Backend**
-- Python 3.13
-- Flask
-- SQLAlchemy - ORM for DB Models and DB Operations
-- Marshmallow - Input Validation + Serialization for API requests

-**Database**
+**Backend:** Python 3.13, Flask, SQLAlchemy, Marshmallow

-- SQlite
+**Database:** SQlite

-**Testing**
-- Pytest(backend)
-- Cypress(frontend)

-**Linters**
-- Prettier (Frontend)
+**Testing:** Pytest(Backend), Cypress(Frontend)

-- Flake8 + Black (Backend)
+**Linters:** Prettier(Frontend), Flake8 + Black(Backend)

 ---

-## 🏛️ Architecture Overview
+## 🏛️ Architecture Overview and Approach
 **Frontend**
-  - SPA w/ form page for loan applications and results page for displaying approval/denial details.
+  - Single Page Application using React containing a form page for loan applications and results page for displaying approval/denial details.
+This includes validations on the frontend for required fields and formatting validiation for SSN.
-  - Tailwind CSS for manageable responsive design
+  - Tailwind CSS used for scalable and manageble frontend design.
+Also greate for managing responsive design needs.
-  - React Router for Single-Page Navigation
+  - React Router for Single-Page Navigation.
+This is quick to implement for an app with limited pages
-  - Cypress used to for e2e test on full application flow
+  - Cypress used to for e2e test on full application flow.
+Developer friendly and simple to implement and scale.
+Improve consistency across the application.

 **Backend**
-  - Contains Flask REST endpoint for handling handle form validation, borrower creation, validation, loan calculations and application creation.
+  - Contains a Flask REST endpoint that is responsible for the follwing:
+    - loan application form validation
+    - borrower creation validation (utiliy function)
+    - loan calculations using standard loan formulas and application creation (utility function)

+  Using:
-  - Marshmallow - To ensure consistency across API requests and responses
+  - Marshmallow: To ensure consistency across API requests and responses
-  - Pytest in order to test application creation flow
+  - Pytest: To test application creation flow
     - Scenarios
       - Credit lines < 10
       - Credit lines >=10 and <= 50